 Risk concepts (plain English)

-- Credit eligibility risk: If the credit is later disallowed, the buyer may face tax consequences under the rules.
+- Eligibility risk: if the credit is later disallowed, the buyer may face tax consequences under the rules (high level).

 FAQs